AuxiDev/svelte-bottom-sheet/README.md

 With version 2.0 introducing position options, switching to `left` or `right` while using `max-width` for controlling the sheets horizontal width, will cause issues, because the positioning direction would be horizontal.

 Please use the `height` and `maxHeight` style to control the sheets "width", in this case the "height".

+Also, snappoint Bottom Sheets are not not supported for the `left` and `right` position as of version 2.0.0 .

 ## Contributing